lorenzo-severini/ros2-treasure-navigation/README.md

 ### Result:
 A complete and corrected house map saved for future use in robot navigation.

-## Task 2: Command Service and Test Client
+## Command Service and Test Client

 **Objective**: Create a service in ROS2 to handle specific navigation commands (e.g., "Patrol" and "Go to the exit") and a client to test the service.